Renewable Energy Incentives

 Explore these further on the U.S. Department of Energy's website.

-As of December 2020, installations of wood-fueled boilers and stoves for home heating with an efficiency of 75% or better qualify for a federal tax credit.
-In 2022 and 2023, this wood boiler tax credit will be 22%.
+As of December 2020, installations of wood-fueled boilers and stoves for home heating with an efficiency of 75% or better qualify for a 26% federal tax credit.
+Beyond 2022, this wood boiler tax credit will be 22%.
 At this time, the government boiler incentive will not go beyond 2023, so if you're considering switching, now's the time to do it while you can get a tax rebate for pellet stoves and wood boilers.

 The tax credit should equate to federal tax savings of around $5,000 per installation and is processed through the homeowner's IRS tax return.
 The tax credit can be applied to the entire cost of the boiler installation including buffer tanks.
 Tax credits only apply to completed system installations taking place within the tax year and are not retroactive.